rdwnsjjd/Clocker/README.md

 #### How it works?
-it simply tracks your mouse and keyboard usage on your system by reading `/dev/input/by_path` input files. when they become idel for 2 min, the app consider your time as "waste time" and as you come back it will continue normally.
+it simply tracks your mouse and keyboard usage on your system by reading `/dev/input/by_path` input files. when they become idle for 2 min, the app consider your time as "waste time" and as you come back it will continue normally.

 #### How to use it?
 You can directly use `/build/clocker` binary file by copying it to `/bin` system directory.